About Fatima

 Senior Policy Advisor, Office of the Mayor

-Served as primary liaison to DOE, NYCHA, CUNY, DYCD, DOHMH, H&H. Advise agency heads on issues of policy and planning including: RFP development, language access, strategic partnerships.
+Served as primary liaison to DOE, NYCHA, CUNY, DYCD, DOHMH, H&H, DEP.
+Advise agency heads on issues of policy and planning including: RFP development, language access, strategic partnerships.
 Lead creation of the Young Men’s Initiative.
 Developed and drafted Mayoral executive orders 120 (language access) 150 (access to identification), 151 (ban the box).
 Secured over $100 million in federal, state, and foundation funds to supplement tax levy to support violence interruption policy and programs.
 Earmarked $1 million for CUNY GED/HSE programs.

 2006-2008